mynk-tmr/notes/DBMS.md

-A *DBMS* is a collection of tools that simplify the creation and maintenance of databases.
-It provides an interface for CRUD operations and improves security and organisation

-A *database* is a collection of data organized in a logical and consistent way.
-It is stored on secondary devices.
-Tables, comprised of records and fields, form the basis of a database.
-Fields contain details about specific attributes

-A *database system* is a combination of databases and DBMS software

 **data model** - a set of tools for describing data, semantics, and constraints.
 It helps in defining the relationship between data entities and their attributes.
 Some common data models include *hierarchical, network, ER models, and relational models.*